Visuals3D/vis3d/README.md

 npm run lint:fix
 ```

 The **lint:fix** call allows eslint to fix minor problems in the code automatically.
-This should be used in development and the version without fix is meant for CI/CD pipelines.
+This should be used in development and the version without fix is meant for CI/CD pipelines if you wish to have manipulated code for ci builds.

 ### Public Folder

 The Service provides a public folder which will be copied into the typescript compile folder to be useable in production.